 Although Club Seville manager Don Dean introduces Sonobeat co-founder and producer Bill Josey Sr. to Geneva in late 1966, Bill doesn’t decide to record the group for more than two years.
 Although we don't know the exact dates Geneva's tracks are recorded, we're able to bracket the time frame for the sessions because the master tape box is labeled using a Liberty Recorders tracking sheet that Sonobeat doesn't have in its possession until January 1969, when Bill Sr. and Sonobeat co-founder Rim Kelley deliver the masters for their Johnny Winter album, The Progressive Blues Experiment, to purchaser Liberty Records in Los Angeles; it's then they grab a stash of the tape box labels during a visit to Liberty's Hollywood recording studio.
 Rim recalls tracking the Geneva sessions on Sonobeat's half-inch 4-track Scully 280.
 He leaves to attend law school in Houston in late August 1970, so we confidently can place Geneva's recording sessions between January 1969 and mid-summer 1970, but our educated guess is that the sessions occur during 1969.
 Rim also recalls the basic instrumental tracks are recorded at The Club Seville, Sonobeat's favorite venue for recording pop and jazz artists, including the Lee Arlano Trio, Don Dean, Paul New, Bach-Yen, and Fran Nelson.
-Geneva's vocal overdubs are recorded at Sonobeat's small Western Hills Drive studio in northwest Austin, likely within a few days after the basic instrumental tracks are recorded.
+Vocal overdubs are recorded at Sonobeat's small Western Hills Drive studio in northwest Austin, likely within a few days after the basic instrumental tracks are recorded.
 Bill Sr. indicates in his notes on the master tape box that Woke Up This Morning, a cover of the B.B.
 King classic, and the instrumental You Got Me are candidates for a Sonobeat stereo 45 RPM single that never materializes.
 The 4-track tracking master of Woke Up This Morning in the Sonobeat library contains a poorly-recorded vocal guide track, but the final 2-track stereo mix-down features a clean overdub, although we're unable to locate that version on any of the Geneva 4-track masters in the library.